 Pop-Up Solar Farm Shows Promise for Increasing Profitability, Energy Independence

-A company in Cook County was recently named a semi-finalist in the 2023 Ag Innovation Challenge by the American Farm Bureau Federation® and Farm Credit, a national business competition that showcases U.S. startups developing innovative solutions that address challenges facing America’s farmers, ranchers and rural communities.
-TrackerSled, which is based in Oak Park and is a Cook County Farm Bureau® member, introduced a prefabricated, onsite assembly pop-up solar farm called the SunFarmor at the American Farm Bureau Federation’s Annual Convention in San Juan, Puerto Rico in January where final award winners were announced.
+A company in Cook County was recently named a semi-finalist in the 2023 Ag Innovation Challenge by the American Farm Bureau Federation® and Farm Credit, a national business competition that showcases U.S. startups developing innovative solutions that address challenges facing America’s farmers, ranchers, and rural communities.
+TrackerSled, which is based in Oak Park and is a Cook County Farm Bureau® member, introduced a prefabricated, onsite assembly pop-up solar farm called the SunFarmor at the American Farm Bureau Federation’s Annual Convention in San Juan, Puerto Rico in January where the final award winners were announced.

-Lawrence Kearns, founder and CEO of TrackerSled is an architect who specializes in projects that mix social, economic and environmental aspects.
+Lawrence Kearns, founder and CEO of TrackerSled is an architect who specializes in projects that mix social, economic, and environmental aspects.
 He designed the product and has been developing it since 2019.

 “TrackerSled licenses EPCs (renewable energy contractors) to build ‘pop-up’ solar farms for farmers in weeks, not months or years, so they can become energy independent.
 Farmers use the tax credits of the Inflation Reduction Act to pay for up to 50% of the cost and grid interconnection,” Kearns explained.
 “To become energy independent, farmers can use additional tax credits to pay for 30% of a containerized ammonia plant for fuel and fertilizer.
-A 3.5-acre solar farm will produce all the energy, fuel and fertilizer required to operate a 1,000-acre conventional farm or a 2,000-acre regenerative farm.”
+A 3.5-acre solar farm will produce all the energy, fuel, and fertilizer required to operate a 1,000-acre conventional farm or a 2,000-acre regenerative farm.”

 “In solar-friendly states like Illinois, farmers can make up to 50% returns on the solar farm alone, selling surplus energy back to their electric co-op below retail prices,” as explained on the TrackerSled website, “But by the end of the decade, farmers can use that power to make carbon-free fuel and nitrogen fertilizer on their farms with containerized hydrogen/ammonia plants.
 In this case, their entire farm is earning more profit.”